Heat exchanger: Flow arrangement

 There are three primary classifications of heat exchangers according to their flow arrangement.
 In parallel-flow heat exchangers, the two fluids enter the exchanger at the same end, and travel in parallel to one another to the other side.
 In counter-flow heat exchangers the fluids enter the exchanger from opposite ends.
 The counter current design is the most efficient, in that it can transfer the most heat from the heat (transfer) medium per unit mass due to the fact that the average temperature difference along any unit length is higher.
 See countercurrent exchange.
 In a cross-flow heat exchanger, the fluids travel roughly perpendicular to one another through the exchanger.

 For efficiency, heat exchangers are designed to maximize the surface area of the wall between the two fluids, while minimizing resistance to fluid flow through the exchanger.
 The exchanger's performance can also be affected by the addition of fins or corrugations in one or both directions, which increase surface area and may channel fluid flow or induce turbulence.

 The driving temperature across the heat transfer surface varies with position, but an appropriate mean temperature can be defined.
 In most simple systems this is the "log mean temperature difference" (LMTD).
 Sometimes direct knowledge of the LMTD is not available and the NTU method is used.

 Types

+By maximum operating temperature, heat exchangers can be divided into low-temperature and high-temperature ones.
+The former work up to 500–650°C depending on the industry and generally do not require special design and material considerations.
+The latter work up to 1000 or even 1400°C.

 Double pipe heat exchangers are the simplest exchangers used in industries.
 On one hand, these heat exchangers are cheap for both design and maintenance, making them a good choice for small industries.
 On the other hand, their low efficiency coupled with the high space occupied in large scales, has led modern industries to use more efficient heat exchangers like shell and tube or plate.
 However, since double pipe heat exchangers are simple, they are used to teach heat exchanger design basics to students as the fundamental rules for all heat exchangers are the same.